Murder of Boo Tiang Huat

 On 30 November 1994, Senior Staff Sergeant (SSSgt) Boo Tiang Huat (巫镇发 Wū Zhènfā) of the Singapore Police Force and his partner were on their routine spot checks when they encountered a man behaving suspiciously, and approached him to check his identity.
-However, the 27-year-old ex-convict Zainal Abidin Abdul Malik retrieved an axe from his black bag and used it to strike SSSgt Boo on the head, which killed the 47-year-old policeman instantly.
+However, the 27-year-old ex-convict Zainal Abidin Abdul Malik retrieved an axe from his black bag and used it to strike Boo on the head, which killed the 47-year-old policeman instantly.
 Zainal Abidin was subsequently arrested and charged with murder.
-SSSgt Boo was posthumously promoted as Station Inspector (SI) after his death, as a recognition of his contributions to the police force from 1973 to 1992, and from 1993 and 1994, when he ended his retirement and re-joined the force.
+Boo was posthumously promoted as Station Inspector (SI) after his death, as a recognition of his contributions to the police force from 1973 to 1992, and from 1993 and 1994, when he ended his retirement and re-joined the force.

-Zainal Abidin, who was previously jailed and caned for armed robbery and housebreaking, claimed in his trial that he had no intention to fatally assault the police officer and also raised another defence of diminished responsibility to rebut the murder charge, but he was found to have intentionally murdered SI Boo and was deemed mentally sound at the time of the offence, hence Zainal Abidin was found guilty of murdering SI Boo and sentenced to death, and his execution took place at Changi Prison on 30 August 1996.
-SI Boo Tiang Huat remains as the last police officer to be murdered while in the line of duty till this day.
+Zainal Abidin, who was previously jailed and caned for armed robbery and housebreaking, claimed in his trial that he had no intention to fatally assault the police officer and also raised another defence of diminished responsibility to rebut the murder charge, but he was found to have intentionally murdered Boo and was deemed mentally sound at the time of the offence, hence Zainal Abidin was found guilty of murdering Boo and sentenced to death, and his execution took place at Changi Prison on 30 August 1996.
+Boo Tiang Huat remains as the last police officer to be murdered while in the line of duty till this day.

 Background and murder

 Boo Tiang Huat's life and career

 Boo Tiang Huat was born in Singapore during the British colonial period in 1947.
 Boo first joined the Singapore Police Force in 1973, and he gradually rose through the ranks, attaining the post of deputy OC of the Whitley NPP, a position he held from November 1989 until 1992, when he retired at age 45.
 Later, he was re-employed by the police force in 1993 and returned to his old post.
-By the time before his death in 1994, Boo attained the rank of Senior Staff Sergeant (SSSgt).
-During his two decades of employment in the force, SSSgt Boo was often recognized and awarded for his meritorious service and responsibility as an officer, including the Police's High Commendation award in 1993, and in October 1994, a month prior to his murder, SSSgt Boo received a Commander's Award.
+By the time of his death in 1994, Boo attained the rank of Senior Staff Sergeant (SSSgt).
+During his two decades of employment in the force, Boo was often recognized and awarded for his meritorious service and responsibility as an officer, including the Police's High Commendation award in 1993, and in October 1994, a month prior to his murder, Boo received a Commander's Award.

-SSSgt Boo was married to a clerk named Chew Tuan Jong, and together, the couple had three children - two daughters Bin Bin (aged 15 in 1994) and Shan Shan (aged 13 in 1994), and a son Jia Liang (aged seven in 1994).
+Boo was married to a clerk named Chew Tuan Jong, and together, the couple had three children - two daughters Bin Bin (aged 15 in 1994) and Shan Shan (aged 13 in 1994), and a son Jia Liang (aged seven in 1994).